Aleksandr Drakokhrust

 Drakokhrust was born in Moscow, into the Jewish family of Rachel Karachunskaya and Abram Drakokhrust, a soldier.

-With the beginning of the Great Patriotic War he was conscripted into the Soviet Army and served until the very end of the war in sapper (combat engineering) troops, including taking part in the Battle of Berlin.
-Although he was a young able-bodied conscript, he was not allowed to serve in arms, being a family member of a "traitor to the motherland": his father was repressed in 1937, accused of being a Trotskyite, and shot.
-His mother served nine years in Karlag gulag labor camp for the same reason.
+With the beginning of the Great Patriotic War, he was conscripted into the Soviet Army and served until the very end of the war in sapper (combat engineering) troops, including taking part in the Battle of Berlin.
+Although he was a young able-bodied conscript, he was not allowed to serve in arms, being a family member of a "traitor to the motherland"; his father was repressed in 1937, accused of being a Trotskyite, and shot.
+His mother served nine years in the Karlag gulag labor camp for the same reason.